0x00405A00/jellyfish-backend-ddd/README.md

 - Messaging Mobile App (will be added soon and is part of another repo that is currently private):
 -> C#/NET 7
 -> NET MAUI

+The motivation for this project is to test NET MAUI on the upper named mobile platforms.
+A side effect of this project is to give everyone the oportunity to host a messaging infrastructure by your own.
+Without big amount of used hardware resources e.g. running the infrastructure on raspberry pi.

+The security aspect is important to:
+The last steps before the first prod version will be the implementation of end to end encryption and the protection of privacy for each user through forgetable payload pattern.
+Anorher future sight is the implementation of artificial inteligence (AI) support bots with google llama or chatgpt and the opportunity to host the infrastructure in blockchain.

+Stay tuned.

 ## Admin Panel Alpha 0.1 ##